Sharon Weldon

 Research / Scholarly interests

-Sharon's research, teaching and enterprise activity focuses on the healthcare workforce and in particular, areas of healthcare simulation, and surgical communication.
-These are developing fields that she is at the forefront of helping to forge.
+Sharon's research, teaching and knowledge exchange activity focuses on the healthcare workforce and in particular, areas of healthcare simulation, and surgical communication.
+These are developing fields that she has been at the forefront of helping to forge.
 Her work on music and communication in the operating theatre was the first of its kind to address (through empirical evidence) hierarchical issues related to music amongst surgical teams and has received international recognition and acclaim, as well as having a direct impact on surgical team practices in the USA.
 Similarly, her work on healthcare simulation has helped to recognise and develop new uses and approaches to simulation that goes beyond traditional raining and is transformative in nature and progressive in design.
 Although in its infancy when she began this innovative work with the Imperial College Centre for Engagement and Simulation Science, this approach to simulation is growing rapidly.

 Her work has had far-reaching impact.
 For example, one of her papers ‘Music and Communication in the Operating Theatre’ received substantial global media attention.
 She was invited to give live interviews to major media outlets; including BBC Breakfast, The BBC radio 4 Today Programme, and BBC World News.
 In addition, it was reported in all global major newspapers, was Wiley’s #1 Best of Nursing 2015, and paper of the day winner at the RCN’s International Research Conference, Glasgow, 2014.
 In relation to this research, US Patient safety (Quick Safety) and surgical bodies (American Association of Surgical Physician Assistants) have changed their policies and guidelines.
 A related paper on communication in operating theatres has also been included in the NICE Evidence Search.